Corporate Governance in GC Rieber Shipping ASA

 GC Rieber Shipping ASA’s business is defined in Article 1 of the company’s articles of association, which reads as follows:

 “The company is a listed company, the object of which is to engage in shipping, investments, underwriting commission, trading and other business.
-The headquarters of the company are in the municipality of Bergen.”
+The headquarter of the company is in the municipality of Bergen.”

 3. Equity and dividends

-As at 31 December 2013, the company’s book equity was MNOK 2,198, which is equivalent to 56.6 percent of the total assets.
-The board of directors considers this to be satisfactory, as the company has a policy to have around 50 percent equity at any time.
+As at 31 December 2016, the company’s book equity was MNOK 1,326.6, which is equivalent to 48.0 percent of the total assets.
+The board of directors has a policy to have above 35 percent equity at any time, but this will vary from time to time due to market circumstances.
+The board of directors considers the equity-share as at 31 December 2016 to be acceptable.
 The company’s need for financial soundness and liquidity should be adapted to its objectives, strategy and risk profile.

-One of the aims of the company is to pay an annual dividend and to offer the shareholders a steady and competitive return on invested capital in through dividends and share price appreciation.
+One of the aims of the company is to pay an annual dividend and to offer the shareholders a steady and competitive return on invested capital through dividends and share price appreciation.
 In assessing proposed dividend, the board of directors will review the company’s dividend capacity, capital structure and financial strength for further growth.
+No dividend was paid for 2015, and the board of directors proposes to the general meeting that no dividend will be paid for 2016.
+This is based on the challenging market conditions and the need to preserve the company’s equity.

-Authorizations granted to the board of directors to increase the company’s share capital shall normally be restricted to specific purposes.
-As at 31 December 2012, there were no such authorizations.
+Authorisations granted to the board of directors to increase the company’s share capital shall normally be restricted to specific purposes.
+As at 31 December 2016, there were no such authorizations.

 Purchase of own shares

-The general meeting may grant the board of directors a mandate to purchase up to 10 percent of own shares.
-As at 31 December 2013, there was no such mandate to the board of directors regarding purchase of own shares.
+As at 31 December 2016, there was no such mandate to the board of directors regarding purchase of own shares.

 4. Equal treatment of shareholders and transactions with close associates